clipmove/DOSBlood/Readme.md

 # DOSBlood
-DOSBlood is a fork of the [Blood reconstruction by nukeykt](https://github.com/nukeykt/Blood-RE).
+DOSBlood is a fork of the [Blood reconstruction by nukeykt](https://github.com/nukeykt/Blood-RE)

-DOSBlood's goal is to provide quality-of-life features while retaining demo compatibility.
+DOSBlood's goal is to provide quality-of-life features while retaining demo compatibility

 ### Downloads
 Download can be found on [https://github.com/clipmove/DOSBlood/releases](https://github.com/clipmove/DOSBlood/releases)

 ### Installing
-Backup your retail copy of `BLOOD.EXE` then replace with DOSBlood's `BLOOD.EXE`.
+Backup your retail copy of `BLOOD.EXE` then replace with DOSBlood's `BLOOD.EXE`

 ### Features
 * Add key icons to small HUD size